“Come on Sweetheart, it is this way to the auction…”

 Originally the auction was called “The Gentlemen’s Picnic Basket Auction.”
 The name was changed to Heritage Auction Bid-To-Educate in 2018, and this year because of a very generous sponsor, it carries the name “DSM Heritage Auction Bid-To-Educate.”

 The auction comes together with donations of product, antiques, gift cards, themed baskets, etc. We encourage donors to be creative with their basket theme and presentation.
-Last year we were able to give out $3,500 in scholarships, and we hope to increase that amount each year.
+Previously, we were able to give out $3,500 in scholarships, and we hope to increase that amount each year.